grinnell-cs/csc151-images/_eboards/eboard24.md

 _Approximate overview_

 * Administrivia
+* About Friday's quizzes
 * Questions
 * Lab

 Administrivia
 -------------

-* Registration starts somewhat soon.
+* Registration starts next Wednesday.
 I hope that you consider going on to CSC-161.
     * Check the priority registration page at <https://grinco.sharepoint.com/sites/Registrars_Office/SitePages/PriorityRegistration.aspx> for our latest registration processes.
     * Check out the the priority rules for each class at <https://grinco.sharepoint.com/:x:/s/Registrars_Office/EQfHJD0_kHlMgqJDvkATg18B8k6Sc5C_SOtUiQ51Ig2LZg?e=HQS7zq>.
 CSC's were not yet up-to-date when I last checked.